ServiceNow/Fast-LLM/docs/quick-start.md

     You can follow the job's progress by running `kubectl get pods` and checking the logs with `kubectl logs fast-llm-prepare`.

 ## ⚙️ Step 4: Configure Fast-LLM

 Next, we'll create a configuration file for Fast-LLM.
-Save the following as `fast_llm_tutorial/train-config.yaml`:
+Save the following as `train-config.yaml` in your inputs folder:

 === "SmolLM2-135M"

-    === "Trial run"
+=== "SmolLM2-135M"

     ```yaml
     training:
-          train_iters: 1000 (1)!
-          logs:
-            interval: 10
-          validation:
-            iterations: 25
-            interval: 1000
-          export:  # (2)!
-            format: llama
-            interval: 1000
-        batch:
-          micro_batch_size: 60  # (3)!
-          sequence_length: 1024
-          batch_size: 480  # (4)!
-        data:
-          format: file
-          path: fast_llm_tutorial/dataset/openwebtext-SmolLM2/fast_llm_dataset.json  # (5)!
-          split: [99, 1, 0]  # (6)!
-        optimizer:
-          learning_rate:
-            base: 6.0e-04
-        pretrained:
-          format: llama  # (10)!
-          path: fast_llm_tutorial/pretrained_model/SmolLM2-135M
-          model_weights: no  # (11)!
-          distributed:
-            training_dtype: bf16  # (14)!
-        run:
-          experiment_dir:  fast_llm_tutorial/experiment/SmolLM2-135M
-        ```

-        1. For the trial run, we'll stop after 1000 iterations.
-        2. A Llama model will be saved in Hugging Face format to experiment directory at the end of the trial run.
-        3. Adjust the number of sequences per GPU based on GPU memory.
-For SmolLM2-135M at 1024 sequenced length and a 80GB GPU, a `micro_batch_size` of 60 should work well.
-        4. Must be divisible by the number of GPUs and the `micro_batch_size`.
-At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch.
-        5. Location of the dataset metadata file generated in Step 4.
-        6. 90% train, 10% validation, 0% test.
-These settings need to be adjusted based on the size of your dataset.
-        7. Format of the pretrained model.
-Since SmolLM is a Llama model, we set this to `llama`.
-        8. We'll train SmolLM2-135M from scratch.
-You can set to `yes` to continue training from a checkpoint (if you put one in the model directory).

-    === "Full run"

-        ```yaml
-        training:
       train_iters: 600_000  # (1)!
       logs:
         interval: 10
       validation:
         iterations: 25
         interval: 1000
       checkpoint:
         interval: 1000
         keep: 5
       test_iters: 0
       export:  # (2)!
         format: llama
         interval: 20_000
       wandb:  # (3)!
         project_name: fast-llm-quickstart
         group_name: SmolLM2-135M
         entity_name: servicenow
     batch:
       micro_batch_size: 60  # (4)!
       sequence_length: 1024
       batch_size: 480  # (5)!
     data:
       format: file
       path: /mnt/inputs/openwebtext-SmolLM2/fast_llm_dataset.json  # (6)!
       split: [99, 1, 0]  # (7)!
     optimizer:  # (8)!
       weight_decay: 0.1
       beta_1: 0.9
       beta_2: 0.95
       learning_rate:  # (9)!
         base: 6.0e-04
         minimum: 6.0e-05
         decay_style: cosine
         decay_iterations: 600_000
         warmup_iterations: 2000
     pretrained:
       format: llama  # (10)!
       path: /mnt/inputs/SmolLM2-135M
       model_weights: no  # (11)!
     model:
       base_model:
         transformer:
           use_flash_attention: yes  # (12)!
       multi_stage:
         zero_stage: null  # (13)!
       distributed:
         training_dtype: bf16  # (14)!
     run:
       experiment_dir: /mnt/results/SmolLM2-135M
     ```

-        1. Total number of training tokens will be approximately 300B.
+    1. Total number of training tokens will be approximately 300B: 600,000 iterations * 480 * 1024 tokens per batch.
     2. A Llama model will be saved in Hugging Face format to `~/results` directory every 20,000 iterations.
     3. Entirely optional, but it's a good idea to track your training progress with Weights & Biases.
 Replace `servicenow` with your own W&B entity name.
 If you don't want to use W&B, just remove this section.
     4. Adjust the number of sequences per GPU based on GPU memory.
 For SmolLM2-135M and an A100-80GB, a `micro_batch_size` of 60 should work well.
     5. Must be divisible by the number of GPUs and the `micro_batch_size`.
 At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch.
     6. Location of the dataset metadata file generated in Step 4.
     7. 99% train, 1% validation, 0% test.
 These settings need to be adjusted based on the size of your dataset.
 If you're using a smaller dataset, you need to increase the validation split.
     8. These are good default optimizer settings for training models.
     9. We are using a cosine decay schedule with linear warmup.
 After reaching the peak learning rate `base` at `warmup_iterations`, the learning rate will decay to `minimum` at `decay_iterations`, following a cosine curve.
 The minimum learning rate should be 1/10th of the base learning rate per Chinchilla.
     10. Format of the pretrained model.
 Since SmolLM is a Llama model, we set this to `llama`.
     11. We'll train SmolLM2-135M from scratch.
 You can set to `yes` to continue training from a checkpoint (if you put one in `~/inputs`).
     12. If you're using Ampere GPUs or higher, you can enable FlashAttention for faster training.
 Otherwise, set this to `no`.
 The default is `yes`.
     13. We're not using ZeRO for this tutorial, so we set `zero_stage` to `null`.
 You can set this to `1`, `2`, or `3` for ZeRO-1, ZeRO-2, or ZeRO-3, respectively.
     14.  `bf16` (bfloat16, or Brain Floating Point 16) is supported on Ampere GPUs and higher.
 On Volta GPUs, you can use `fp16` (half-precision floating point) for training instead of `bf16`.

 === "Llama-3.2-1B"